Haementeria ghilianii: Feeding

 Unlike jawed leeches who use rows of teeth to puncture skin, Haementeria ghilianii uses a 10 cm hypodermic needle-like proboscis to feed.
 Bites are kept open by the fibrinogenolytic (breaks up fibrinogen) enzyme hementin, which is secreted from the proboscis' lumen; secretion is neurologically controlled.
 Hementin dissolves clots within the proboscis by breaking up the fibrinogen links between individual platelets.
 Once attached to a host, they release anticoagulants to prevent clotting.
 Then, the leeches extract blood at a rate of up to 0.14 ml/min, consuming 15 ml of blood total.
 Blood is moved into the digestive system through a series of undulation movements, and leeches can go months without feeding.
 Observed host species include humans, rabbits, and cows.
 Claims from 1899 state that leeches could aggregate to the point of killing birds and cattle.

 Distribution

-Haementeria ghilianii is endemic to the northern portions of the Amazon river, ranging from Venezuela and the Guianas.
+Haementeria ghilianii is endemic to the northern portions of the Amazon river, ranging from Venezuela to the Guianas.